deadroxy/valetbike/README.md

 # csc223-cloaf (Group C)

 ## Additional dev environment setup
-In this fork of the [deadroxy/valetbike repo](https://github.com/deadroxy/valetbike), two additional gems were added to the `Gemfile`:
+In this fork of the [deadroxy/valetbike repo](https://github.com/deadroxy/valetbike), several additional gems were added to the `Gemfile`:
 1. `gem 'leaflet-rails'`
 2. `gem 'devise'`
 3. `gem 'stripe'`